camistein/blog/blog/2024/dynamicNuxtRoutes.md

 Now continue with adding a call to get the latest sha value for your main branch.
 Replace all the github name and repo name parameters, mine are for example camistein and blog for owner and repo.
 This will get the latest sha so we can get the latest tree structure for our repository.

-> [!NOTE]
-> Instead of discovering local markdown files you could add a fetch files from a private

 ```js
 const branchResult = await octokit.request(
   "GET /repos/{owner}/{repo}/branches/{branch}",